Creating Good Habits in Your Children

 School schedules your children for you, they have to arrive on time and go to classes at certain times.
 At home, you need to set up guidelines similar to this.
 Bedtime is scheduled based upon the age of your child.
 Homework is scheduled based on the amount or regularity of the homework.
 You should schedule chores in a similar way.

 If your child’s week is fairly busy then schedule in chores for the weekend.
-There is no reason why they can’t help sort their own laundry, help change their bedding and even help plan out meals for the upcoming week.
+There is no reason why they can’t help sort their own laundry, pick out their own flowing t-shirt and hat to wear for the day, help change their bedding and even help plan out meals for the upcoming week.

 As you schedule in these chores you are also helping them become more independent.
 They will know how to clean, how to prepare certain meals and be familiar with the whole process of buying groceries.